The Josephson junction as a quantum engine: Need for open-system approach

 In this article we will pursue a qualitatively different approach.
-By treating the JJ as an open system, we obtain a master equation that incorporates a thermodynamic irreversibility in the form of the coupling of the Cooper pairs to non-equilibrium electronics baths.
-We will see that such a treatment gives resistance $R$ for the JJ that is not related to the phase-slip phenomena often invoked in the literature (see, e.g., \cite{Halperin}).
-In our model, the \hbox{DC $\to$ AC} dynamics of the JJ can be naturally understood as the irreversible operation of an engine, powered by the thermodynamic disequilibrium between the electrons in the terminals of the external battery.
+By treating the JJ as an open system, we obtain a master equation that naturally incorporates a thermodynamic irreversibility in the form of the coupling of the Cooper pairs to two electronic baths that are out of equilibrium with each other.
+We will see that such a treatment incorporates a resistance $R$ for the JJ that is not related to the phase-slip phenomena often invoked in the literature (see, e.g., \cite{Halperin}).
+In our model, the \hbox{DC $\to$ AC} dynamics of the JJ can be naturally understood as the irreversible operation of an engine, powered by the thermodynamic disequilibrium between the electrons in the two terminals of the external battery.